MIMIFY/PsyChain/README.md

 ⏳ **Coming soon:**
 - Evaluation code for dialogue quality assessment
-- Annotated counseling dialogue dataset
+- Generated counseling dataset PsyChainD (test)
-- Detailed documentation and usage tutorials
+- Detailed usage instruction

+## Contact
+For questions or issues, please open an issue in this repository